 We’d like to introduce you to Tyler Bell and Logan Teale.
-We’ll show you how these two creative hobbyists are going from idea to reality with the help of laser-cut metal parts.
+We’ll show you how these two creative hobbyists are going from idea to reality with the help of laser cut aluminum, steel and stainless steel parts.

 Tyler Bell’s creations range from hilarious to high-end.
 He’s the mastermind behind the dish wiper — a windshield-wiper-based dish-cleaning machine that can scrape anything from spaghetti to beans off of dinner dishes in a split second.
 He also engineered the “home run machine,” a baseball-smashing robot that swings for the fences every time.